fastbodin/2-limited-broadcast-domination-grid-graph-prove-lower-bounds/README.md

 Note: Make sure to change to the appropriate version of gurobi that you are running, i.e. change "gurobi1000" and "-lgurobi100" as necessary

+# Run:
 The compiled a.out will run the instance of the problem defined in lines 6 through 25 of prove_lower_bounds.cpp.

-# PDFs:
-If you want to view a PDF of the results, set PROD_FIG on line 20 to 1 and 0 otherwise.
+PDFs: If you want to view a PDF of the results, set PROD_FIG on line 20 to 1 and 0 otherwise.
 Additionally, run a.out >> output.py.
 This will output a python file which, when run with

 python output.py